 Now, there are a lot of other things you might want to have in your architecture like Hybrid Cloud support, CI/CD pipelines, caching and so on.
 We will probably explore them in future blog posts as we go along.

 Remember to keep your stack as simple as possible, and you can incrementally have them setup as you go along.

 - When architecting applications, I try to use the Black Box model (opens in a new tab) as much as possible.
 This simplifies a lot of things for me.

 - I try to go for the Zero Trust Security Model when building my architecture popularized by Beyondcorp (opens in a new tab) from Google and while this will create a lot of friction at start, this makes life a lot better for you in the future.

-- There are some questions I ask based on the principles like YAGNI, DRY, KISS, and they play a huge role in making sure that you don't overwhelm yourself with things you don't want to do right now and prioritize things right.
+- There are some questions I ask based on the principles like YAGNI (opens in a new tab), DRY (opens in a new tab), KISS (opens in a new tab), and they play a huge role in making sure that you don't overwhelm yourself with things you don't want to do right now and prioritize things right.

 - I try to refer case studies and see how others are already solving the same problem and this can help me save a lot of my time.
 Avoiding to re-invent the wheel.
 For GraphQL, you may find them here (opens in a new tab)

 Before I pick any tool or technology as part of my tech stack, I do ask a set of questions which help me better judge and make an informed decision on what I want.
 Probably it might help you too.
 This applies not just to the GraphQL ecosystem, but anything you choose for that matter.